-Meeting a psychologist for assessment of Intrusive thoughts
+Meeting a psychologist for an assessment of Intrusive thoughts

 This post is part of a series of articles to help you with intrusive thoughts.
 If you haven’t already read it, the previous post gave you an overview of the article series.
 Today, I want to outline what will happen if you meet with a psychologist for a psychological assessment.